Reselling Information: Introduction

 Why does the seller fail to appropriate much of the social surplus?
 The challenge is that of commitment: neither a seller nor buyers can commit to not sell information to third-parties in the future.
-Thus these players anticipate future competition.
+Thus these agents anticipate future competition.
 This commitment problem endemic to a market for information is both dynamic and multilateral.
 Buyers are unwilling to buy information at a high price today if they can buy it cheaply in the future.
-The reason that they can do so is that those who have information cannot commit to not compete with each other.
-If players were able to commit---either if the initial seller had exclusive rights to sell information (e.g., as in a copyright with a permanent duration), or if each party could commit to selling information only once---then the seller may appropriate a substantial fraction of social surplus.
+The reason that they can do so is that those who have information cannot commit not to compete with each other.
+If agents were able to commit---either if the initial seller had exclusive rights to sell information (e.g., as in a copyright with a permanent duration), or if each party could commit to selling information only once---then the seller may appropriate a substantial fraction of social surplus.
 The information good monopolist is stymied not only by the buyers' ability to resell information but also her own ability to do so.

-We find a non-contractual solution to this commitment problem that exploits both resale possibilities and bargaining delays.
-We allow the seller to create worthless tokens.
-We study an equilibrium of that game---which we call a prepay equilibrium---where she holds up the release of the information good until she has sold tokens to all but one buyer.
-Using these tokens and delay, the seller achieves the same payoff that she would if resale were prohibited.
-In this scheme, buyers are willing to pay substantial amounts for worthless tokens because they anticipate being able to buy information in the future at very cheap prices.
-Effectively, the seller exploits the commitment problem to encourage buyers to pay before they receive information.
+We find a non-contractual solution to this commitment problem that exploits resale.
+The seller uses a ``prepay equilibrium,'' where she holds up the release of the information good until she has collected prepayments (unconditional one-sided monetary transfers) from all but one buyer.
+Using these prepayments and delay, the seller achieves the same payoff that she would if resale were prohibited.
+In this equilibrium, buyers pay substantial amounts in prepayments because prepayment allows them to buy information in the future at very cheap prices; those cheap prices obtain precisely because of the resale problem alluded to above.
+Effectively, the seller exploits her and others' commitment problem to make it credible for buyers to pay before they receive information.
 Thus, within the commitment problem lies the seed to its solution.